Syphdias/pulseaudio-smart-volume-adjust/README.md

 patterns, the default sink will be used (`--default-to-sink`).
 The picked sink input or sink will then be increased by 5% (`+0.05`, the "+" is optional for increasind volume).
-A message will be shown with which sink was changed by how much (`--notify`).
+A message will be shown with which sink or sink input was changed and by how much (`--notify`).
+In this case instead of the relative change the current volume will be shown (`--notify-abolute`).

 ## Finding Sink Names